AvaloniaUI/Avalonia.Markup.Declarative/readme.md

   ```

 ## Properties support on custom controls
 There are two source generators to add Markup Extensions on your own controls.
-If you downloaded source code or clonned this repo, add them by referencing `Avalonia.Markup.Declarative.SourceGenerator` project in your csproj file like this:
+If you downloaded source code or cloned this repo, add them by referencing `Avalonia.Markup.Declarative.SourceGenerator` project in your csproj file like this:

 ```xml
 	<ItemGroup>